 Having compassion for others does not correlate to soft punishment or weak legal reasoning.
 Rather, in my opinion, it ensures that mistakes are less often made.
 A judge can sentence someone to prison, where necessary, and still recognize that the person in front of them wants many of the same things that each of us want – love, safety, acceptance.
 Unfortunately, that person went about it the wrong way.

 It is sincerely my pleasure and joy to practice law in Teller and El Paso County.
 I enjoy what I do and the professional interaction with our judicial system.
-If you find yourself on the wrong side of the law, please call my office at 719-578-3322.
+If you find yourself on the wrong side of the law, please contact our office.
 As a criminal defense attorney in Colorado Springs I will represent you.